-PIP is a form of auto coverage that pays medical expenses and lost wages after a car accident.
-This article will help you learn all about the coverage, including the following:
+PIP is a form of auto insurance that pays medical expenses and lost wages after a car accident.
+This article will help you learn all about this coverage, including the following:

 - Everything it covers

 - PIP coverage limits

 - How much it costs

 Personal Injury Protection (PIP) Definition